-- 1. Check for OS.
+- 1. Check for zeroes.

-- 2. Registers and evaluate the sign.
+- 2. Initial registers and evaluate the sign.

 - 3. Allign the dividend.

 - 4. Subtract the exponent.

 - 5. Divide the mantissa.

 Chapter: 4

 Instruction set:

 Machine instruction Characteristics:

 The operation of the CPU is determine by the instruction it executes referred to as machine instruction or computer instruction.
 The collection of different instruction that the cpu can execute is referred to as CPU's instruction sets.